-The vial, filling medium, and sample assembly together make up a large thermal mass.
-Because of this large thermal mass, it is recommended that a slow heating rate be used to allow the sample to maintain the heating rate as sensed by the sample thermocouple.
+Operating Procedures Considerations The vial, filling medium, and sample assembly together make up a large thermal mass.
+Therefore, it is recommended that a slow heating rate be used to allow the sample to maintain the heating rate as sensed by the sample thermocouple.
 When creating a method, use a Ramp segment of 3 to 5°C/min or less for your heating rate.

-If you compare data runs, make sure that all comparison scans are made with the vial filled to the same level with filling medium, with the thermocouple in the same position, and heated at the same rate.
+If you compare data runs, make sure that all NOTE: comparison scans are made with the vial filled to the same level with filling medium, with the thermocouple in the same position, and heated at the same rate.
+Accessory Installation The dilatometer accessory uses the dilatometer

-The dilatometer accessory uses the dilatometer probe, dilatometer sample vial and the standard stage.
+The dilatometer accessory uses the dilatometer probe, dilatometer sample vial, and the standard stage.

-- 1. Remove the existing probe as instructed on page 2-19. - 2.
+- 1. Remove the existing probe as instructed on page 2-18. - 2.
 Install the standard stage, if it is not already in place.
-(For instructions to install the stage, refer to page 2-14). - 3.
+(For instructions on installing the stage, refer to page 2-13). - 3.
 Insert the core end of the dilatometer probe carefully into the opening in the stage.

-- 4. Hold the probe-locking lever in the up position and continue lowering the probe into the stage until you can feel it seat in the locking mechanism. - 5.
-Tighten the probe-locking lever by turning it clockwise. - 6.
-Position the sample thermocouple on the stage so that the tip is 13 mm (0.5 inch) above the stage. - 7.
-Change the instrument mode, if needed.

-In addition to the normal probe calibration, the dilatometer accessory should be calibrated for baseline and displacement using the procedures described as follows.
+4. Hold the probe-locking lever in the up position, and continue lowering the probe into the stage until you can feel it seat in the locking mechanism.
+5. Tighten the probe-locking lever by turning it clockwise.
+6. Position the sample thermocouple on the stage so that the tip is 13 mm (0.5 inch) above the stage.
+7. Change the instrument mode, if needed.
+Calibration In addition to the normal probe calibration, the dilatometer accessory should be calibrated for baseline and displacement using the procedures described as follows.
+Baseline Calibration NOTE: The dilatometer filling medium must be kept dry.

-Baseline Calibration

-The dilatometer filling medium must be kept dry.
 Store it in a desiccator when it is not being used.
 If the sample has become contaminated through long exposure to humidity, dry it in a vacuum oven at 200°C for one hour.
 Run a thermal scan, under the same load that will be used when analyzing your samples (typically 0.01 N or less).
-Use a vial three-quarters full with filling medium only (no sample).
+Use a vial three- quarters full of filling medium only (no sample).
 Make sure the filling medium is well packed.

-Marking the vial at the fill level and filling future sample runs to this level will insure that the baseline effect due to the fill medium are minimized from run to run.
+NOTE: Marking the vial at the fill level and filling future sample runs to this level will insure that the baseline effect due to the fill medium are minimized from run to run.
+4-24 TA INSTRUMENTS TMA 2940 CE